Using Customer Service Satisfaction feedback to improve user experience

 - After reading a document shared by the marketing team

-Customer service feedback is a hidden gem that can make your company even more powerful.
+Customer service satisfaction feedback is a hidden gem that can make your company even more powerful.

 Using the right tactic can improve the average number of feedback you're getting but don't get it wrong.

-It's not the number that count, it's the quality of your feedback and your ability to take those into consideration to make your company better that will make the difference.
+It's not the number that counts, it's the quality of your feedback and your ability to take those into consideration to make your company better that will make the difference.